Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Beyond 40 Weeks: Overdue, Induction, and Post-Term Pregnancy

 Roughly half of all pregnancies go past the due date.
-Going overdue is common and, in most cases, it isn’t immediately dangerous.
+Going overdue is common, and in most cases it isn’t immediately dangerous.
 But the risks do go up over time.

 Most guidelines recommend induction between 41 and 42 weeks.
 After 42 weeks (post-term), the risk of stillbirth increases meaningfully.
 After 42 weeks (post-term), the risk of meconium aspiration increases meaningfully.
 After 42 weeks (post-term), the risk of macrosomia (an unusually large baby) increases meaningfully.
 Induction doesn't mean something has gone wrong — it means the balance of risk has shifted toward delivery.